seananderson/seananderson.ca/cv-pandoc.md

      Ferretti, N.K.
 Dulvy, H.K.
 Lotze, and B. Worm.

 2010
-:    Assessment of Arctic surfclam on Banquereau Bank using industry
+:    Assessment of Arctic surfclam on Banquereau Bank using
-     collected data for Clearwater Seafoods, Bedford, NS, Canada.
+     industry-collected data for Clearwater Seafoods, Bedford, NS, Canada.

 2010
 :    Modelling length-frequency distribution changes of Atlantic halibut for